scifiss/CarND-Advanced-Lane-Lines/writeup_Rebecca.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-Here are two examples of undistortion for the following steps.
+Here are examples of undistorted 'test2' and 'test5' images for the following steps.

 ![alt text][image2]